 Identification and Documentation: Identified the plants with standard botanical references like Flora of British India (Hooker, 1875) and Flora of Raipur, Durg, and Rajnandgaon (Verma et al., 1985).
 Recorded botanical names, common names, families, habitats and uses.
 Prepared the comprehensive list of the leafy vegetables enumerated.

 Preparation of Herbarium: Collected plant specimens were pressed and preserved through herbarium preparation techniques as described by Jain and Rao (1977).
-These were cataloged for further reference and study.
+These were catalogued for further reference and study.

 Ethnobotanical Knowledge: Record cultural, medicinal, and traditional uses of the leafy vegetables obtained through interactions with local communities for a comprehensive understanding of their importance.